-Income Risk: Because there may be fluctuation in market interest rates, the amount of income generated by the Pool may fluctuate as well.
+Income Risk: Because there may be fluctuation in market interest rates, the amount of income generated by the Portfolio may fluctuate as well.

-Counterparty Risk: A party to a transaction involving the Pool or investments may fail to meet its obligations.
-This could cause the Pool or separate account to lose the benefit of the transaction or prevent the Pool or account from selling or buying other securities to implement its investment strategies.
+Counterparty Risk: A party to a transaction involving the Portfolio may fail to meet its obligations.
+This could cause the Portfolio to lose the benefit of the transaction or prevent the Portfolio from selling or buying other securities to implement its investment strategies.

-Interest Rate Risk - Market Value Risk: The Pool and direct investment market values will be affected by changes in interest rates.
-The rise and fall in interest rates will make the price (i.e. market value) of the underlying security fluctuate, and therefore, affect the value of the Pool's investments and separate fund investments.
+Interest Rate Risk - Market Value Risk: The rise and fall in interest rates will make the price (i.e., market value) of the underlying securities held in the Portfolio to fluctuate, and therefore, affect the value of the Portfolio's investments.
 As a result, the value of the participant's pro-rata share of the Pool will fluctuate with the value of the underlying assets.
 This will affect the value at which the pro-rata shares or separate securities will be reported on the books of the Participant for financial reporting.

-Credit Risk: A government or company that issues a security may not be able to repay the principal or pay interest when due which could result in a loss to the Pool.
+Credit Risk: A government or company that issues a security may not be able to repay the principal or pay interest when due which could result in a loss to the Portfolio.
 The risk tends to increase as an issuer's credit rating declines, which impacts the market value of the security.
-The Pool or direct investments may be made in securities that meet the rating criteria of this policy; however, the rating on some securities purchased may fall below this rating.
-The Pool or direct investments may continue to hold the downgraded securities at the discretion of the portfolio manager.
+The Portfolio may be made in securities that meet the rating criteria of this policy; however, the rating on some securities purchased may fall below this rating.
+The Portfolio manager.

-Liquidity Risk: Liquidity risk is the risk that the Pool will experience if significant net withdrawals of the Pool shares occur.
+Liquidity Risk: Liquidity risk is the risk that the Portfolio will experience if significant net withdrawals occur.
 The first source of liquidity is bank deposits and LGIP funds, if those are not available then securities would be sold to provide for cash needs.
-If there were not buyers for the portfolio securities or they can't be sold without incurring a significant loss the pool, then the pool would incur liquidity risk.
-All the securities held directly or in the Pool, are considered highly marketable securities with active buyers in the marketplace.
+If there were not buyers for the portfolio securities or they can't be sold without incurring a significant loss to the Pool, then the Pool would incur liquidity risk.
+All the securities held in the Portfolio are considered highly marketable securities with active buyers in the marketplace.

-Risk Associated with use of Amortized Costs: The use of amortized cost valuation means that the Pool's stable \$1.00 price value may vary from its market value N.A.V per share.
-In the unlikely event that the Clark County Treasurer were to determine that the extent of the deviation (set at 0.985 to 1.015 by policy) between the Pool's amortized cost per share and the market value N.A.V. per share may result in material dilution or other unfair results to the shareholders, the County Treasurer may cause that Pool to take such action as it deems appropriate to eliminate or reduce dilutions that cause unfair results to participants.
-This risk shall be described in writing to participants in the pool as of May, 14 2019 and contained in all future information statements and service agreements.
+Risk Associated with use of Amortized Costs: The use of amortized cost valuation means that the Pool's stable \$1.00 price value may vary from its market value NAV per share.
+In the unlikely event the Treasurer were to determine that the extent of the deviation (targeted at 0.985 to 1.015 by policy) between the Pool's amortized cost per share and the market value NAV per share may result in material dilution or other unfair results to the Participants, the Treasurer may take such action deemed appropriate to eliminate or reduce dilutions that cause unfair results to participants.